Brief Summary of Mifegymiso in Canada

 - Mifegymiso distributor Celopharma submitted a Supplemental New Drug Submission (SNDS) to have several of the Health Canada restrictions reviewed.
 A decision is anticipated in the Fall of 2017.

-- Health Canada makes an announcement on the easing of some of its restrictions.
+- Health Canada made an announcement on the easing of some of its restrictions.
 Pharmacists are no longer required to take the SOGC training before dispensing Mifegymiso and the distribution systems are clearly under the jurisdiction of each provincial professional bodies representing physicians and pharmacists.
+At this time, five provincial governing bodies of pharmacist professionals produced guidelines in support of pharmacists and pharmacy technicians' involvement in dispensing directly to patients (British Columbia, Ontario, Nova Scotia, Alberta and Saskatchewan).